-Ceri is a Medical Anthropology master’s graduate, with a background in health science.
+Ceri is a Medical Anthropology Masters graduate, with a background in health science.
 She has worked in disability and welfare rights, she also has a personal interest in Intersectional Healthcare.

-Ceri joined the Nursing and Midwifery Team in February 2022, having worked for two years as a Welfare Caseworker where she specialised in clients with mental ill-health, Autistic clients and those who were otherwise Neurodivergent.
+Ceri joined the Nursing and Midwifery Team in February 2022, having worked for two years as a Welfare Caseworker where she specialised in clients with mental ill-health, autistic clients and those who were otherwise neurodivergent.

-Prior to this she completed her master’s degree in Medical Anthropology and a Bachelors from the Open University in Health Science subjects where she also gained a Diploma in Health Sciences and a Certificate in Health Promotion.
+Prior to this she completed her Masters degree in Medical Anthropology and a Bachelors from the Open University in Health Science subjects where she also gained a Diploma in Health Sciences and a Certificate in Health Promotion.

-Of particular interest is how people with intersecting identities interact with the structures, systems and agencies around them.
-Especially how we can incorporate their voices to ensure they are not just listened to but heard and incorporate this into practice.
+Of particular interest is how people with intersecting identities interact with the structures, systems and agencies around them, especially how we can incorporate their voices to ensure they are not just listened to but heard and incorporate this into practice.